Administrative Law Appeals

-HWG’s lawyers include the former general counsel of the FCC—as well as other former agency lawyers at every level—who are intimately familiar with the procedural and substantive aspects of both appealing agency decisions and of intervening on behalf of the agency.
+HWG’s lawyers include former general counsels of the FCC and the DOE—as well as other former agency lawyers at every level—who are intimately familiar with the procedural and substantive aspects of both appealing agency decisions and of intervening on behalf of the agency.
 Our Issues + Appeals lawyers also have extensive experience teaching on topics relating to judicial review of administrative decisions, which helps us to stay abreast of develops in the law.

 - Briefing and arguing APA appeals on behalf of a major national wireless carrier before multiple federal courts of appeals.

 - Representing a major industry group on APA challenges to Department of Energy boiler efficiency regulations before the D.C.
 Circuit.

 - Representing a provider of Telecommunications Relay Service in a D.C.
 Circuit APA appeal of a ratemaking decision by the FCC.

 - Intervening on the side of the FCC to defend the agency’s spectrum management decisions in the 5.9 and 6.0 GHz bands.